FAQs on recent changes to sponsorship

 Can I still submit a Welcome Corps application?

-No. Due to a recent policy change from President Trump’s administration, the Welcome Corps is no longer accepting new applications, and pending applications will not be processed.
+No. The Welcome Corps program, which was a refugee sponsorship initiative within the U.S. Refugee Admissions Program (USRAP), was terminated in Feb.
+2025.
+The Welcome Corps is no longer accepting new applications, and pending applications will not be processed or certified.

 I have an application in process.
 What happens next?